mkikets99/CAHBotDatabase/packs/en/humahatetheholi/README.md

 | Only you can prevent _. | 1 |
 | Our waitress at Hooters™ showed us her _. | 1 |
 | Our wedding night consisted of _ and _. | 2 |
-| Roses are red,
+| Roses are red,Violets are blue,
-Violets are blue,
 I am going to _
 with you. | 1 |
 | Sex: Making _ great again. | 1 |